Lightstreamer/Lightstreamer-kafka-connector/README.md

 In particular, the Kafka Connector supports message validation for Avro and JSON, which can be specified through:

 - Local schema files.
-- The Confluent Schema Registry.
+- The _Confluent Schema Registry_.

 Kafka Connector supports independent deserialization of keys and values, which means that: